rkudeshi/rkudeshi.github.io/_posts/2011-02-22-75-things-accurate.md

 All of the “extra” stuff I packed—the things I never touched or packed away after only a few days—fall into 2 general categories:

-**1\.
-Too Many Clothes:** Let’s face it, I packed a lot of clothes.
+**1. Too Many Clothes:** Let’s face it, I packed a lot of clothes.
 Interestingly, when I was originally packing for the trip, I had even more clothes but they didn’t fit into my carry-on bag (12 t-shirts, more button-down shirts, etc.).
 When I started taking stuff out of my bag at midnight the night before my 8am flight, I was worried it might not leave me with enough.
-On the contrary, I found myself actually taking clothes _out_ of my weekly rotation.
-For example, I packed away 2 of the t-shirts and 2 of the long-sleeve button down shirts because I only wore them to delay doing the laundry each week; by putting them away, I forced myself to adhere to a regular laundry schedule and wear only the clothes I felt most confident in (most people [wear 20% of their clothes 80% of the time](http://www.oprah.com/home/Join-Peters-Clutter-Crew-and-Get-Your-Home-Organized/10), an idea derived from the [Pareto principle](https://secure.wikimedia.org/wikipedia/en/wiki/Pareto_principle)).
+On the contrary, I found myself actually taking clothes *out* of my weekly rotation.
+For example, I packed away 2 of the t-shirts and 2 of the long-sleeve button down shirts because I only wore them to delay doing the laundry each week; by putting them away, I forced myself to adhere to a regular laundry schedule and wear only the clothes I felt most confident in (most people [wear 20% of their clothes 80% of the time][http://www.oprah.com/home/Join-Peters-Clutter-Crew-and-Get-Your-Home-Organized/10], an idea derived from the [Pareto principle][https://secure.wikimedia.org/wikipedia/en/wiki/Pareto_principle]).

-**2\.
-Too Many “What If” Things:** Despite my best intentions, I fell into the trap of packing things that I really wouldn’t need regularly; instead, I should have remembered the [“Buy It There” philosophy](http://www.fourhourworkweek.com/blog/2007/07/11/how-to-travel-the-world-with-10-pounds-or-less-plus-how-to-negotiate-convertibles-and-luxury-treehouses/), which advocates buying cheap “what if” items only if and when you actually need something, not weighing down your bag with everything from the get-go.
-For example, I really didn’t need the gloves, beanie hat, screwdriver, remote, blanket,[3](#fn:3 "see footnote") or 2 extra hard drives,[4](#fn:4 "see footnote") just to name a few.
+**2. Too Many “What If” Things:** Despite my best intentions, I fell into the trap of packing things that I really wouldn’t need regularly; instead, I should have remembered the [“Buy It There” philosophy][http://www.fourhourworkweek.com/blog/2007/07/11/how-to-travel-the-world-with-10-pounds-or-less-plus-how-to-negotiate-convertibles-and-luxury-treehouses/], which advocates buying cheap “what if” items only if and when you actually need something, not weighing down your bag with everything from the get-go.
+For example, I really didn’t need the gloves, beanie hat, screwdriver, remote, blanket,[^3] or 2 extra hard drives,[^4] just to name a few.

 (By packing even lighter, I could have hopefully avoided stuffing my bag to the point of bursting!)